 Diethylstilboestrol (DES) is a synthetic form of oestrogen.
 It was prescribed between 1938 and 1971 to women to ensure healthy pregnancies and prevent miscarriages.

 Follow the links below to find trusted information about DES.

-Last reviewed: July 2016
+Last reviewed: August 2018